 Polyps do not usually cause any symptoms, but sometimes, a person may notice blood clots in the stool or when wiping after a bowel movement.

 Some people may see blood clots in the stool from the polyp removal.
-However, bleeding after polypectomy is common and usually resolves spontaneously without medical intervention.
+However, bleeding after polypectomy is

 Some people do not experience any symptoms of colon cancer.
 Doctors suggest that some people may experience: